moosemeat817/PathfindersAscent/README.md

 Some are scenic.
 Some are useful.
 Some are both.

-In particular, keep an eye out for:
+Keep an eye out for:

 - The **scenic overlook** in Ash Canyon
 - It’s safe if you're careful—no guard rails!